6 Social Media Posts Ideas for Authors!

 6. What’s Coming Next

-Now your first book is done and published, what are you working on next?
+Now that your first book is done and published, what are you working on next?
 If people loved your first book, I’m sure they want to know what other books you’re planning or working on.
 Social media posts about your current Work In Progress (WIP) are great for building anticipation and getting potential readers excited about your next book.

-Social Media Posts Ideas for Authors – Conclusion
+Social Media Posts Ideas for Authors | Conclusion

 There you go, six great social media post ideas for authors.
 It’s essential to set yourself realistic social media goals.
 Are you planning on posting once, twice, or three times a day?
 Can you maintain that consistently?